4paradigm/OpenMLDB/docs/en/reference/sql/task_manage/SHOW_JOBS.md

 # SHOW JOBS

-The `SHOW JOBS` statement displays the list of tasks that have been submitted in online mode.
+The `SHOW JOBS` statement displays the list of tasks that have been submitted in offline or online mode of the cluster version.

 ```SQL
 SHOW JOBS;